 32. Provide the name, title and contact information for the person who completed this questionnaire and the date the questionnaire was completed.
+Is this the person who should be contacted with follow-up questions?
+If not, please provide the name, title, and contact information for that individual.

-The person who prepared and submitted this document was Thomas M. Mazur, Executive Director of the Lima-Allen County Regional Planning Commission which is located at 130 W. North Street in Lima, Ohio 45801.
-Mr. Mazur can be reached at 419-228-1836 or tmazur@lacrpc.com.
+The person who prepared and submitted this document was Shane A. Coleman, Executive Director of the Lima-Allen County Regional Planning Commission which is located at 130 W. North Street in Lima, Ohio 45801.
+Mr. Coleman can be reached at 419-228-1836 or scoleman@lacrpc.com.